raspberrypilearning/cd-sebento-scratch-1/en/step_6.md

     when [down arrow v] key pressed
 ```

-Note: -10 means: **go back 10 steps**
+**Note**: `-10` means 'go back 10 steps'.

 + Add the blocks above to your program and click the green flag to test out your code.

 Your parrot moves back and forwards now, which is pretty cool, but it doesn’t move up or down.
-Also, if you look through the **motion** blocks, you’ll see there are no blocks for “up” or “down”.
-There are a whole bunch of them related to **x** and **y** though... let's try those!
+Also, if you look through the **motion** blocks, you’ll see there are no blocks for 'up' or 'down'.
+There are a whole bunch of them related to **x** and **y** though — let's try those!

-+ Grab two `change y by`{:class="blockmotion"} blocks and add update your code like this:
++ Grab two `change y by`{:class="blockmotion"} blocks and update your code like this:

 ```blocks
     when [left arrow v] key pressed